SchweizerischeBundesbahnen/open-source-polarion-java-repo-template/CONTRIBUTING.md

 * In GitHub, send a pull request to `sbb-your-project:main`.
   The PR title and message should as well conform to the [commit message conventions](#commit-message-guidelines).

+### <a id="commit-message-guidelines"></a>Commit Message Guidelines
+This project uses [Conventional Commits](https://www.conventionalcommits.org/) to generate the Changelog using the [Release Please GitHub action](.github/workflows/release-please.yml).
+For comprehensive information, please consult the [Release Please documentation](https://github.com/googleapis/release-please).

 ### <a id="coding-rules"></a>Coding Rules
 To ensure consistency throughout the source code, keep these rules in mind as you are working: